 Atlantic Beach is an incorporated village located in Nassau County, on the South Shore of Long Island, New York.
 It is within the Town of Hempstead and the only village on the island which became incorporated since 1938 when a state law was adopted threatening newly incorporate villages from exercising zoning powers.

 As of the 2010 census, there were 1,891 people, 857 households, and 523 families residing in the area.
 The median income for a household in the village was $102,188.
 The latitude of Atlantic Beach is 40.588N.
 The longitude is -73.729W.
 It is in the Eastern Standard time zone.
 Elevation is 16 feet.

-Most of its residents were reported to be of Italian, Irish, Russian, and Polish ancestries.
-The village is separate from the Long Beach city government and served by the Lawrence, New York school district.
-The district has a total of 13 elementary schools, 1 middle school, and a high school.
-There are also several boutiques, restaurants, bars, and some small stores in Atlantic beach.
+Most Atlantic beach residents were of Italian, Irish, Russian, and Polish ancestries.
+The village is separate from the Long Beach city government and served by the Lawrence, New York school district which has a total of 13 elementary schools, 1 middle school, and a high school.
+There are several boutiques, restaurants, bars, and some small stores in Atlantic beach.
 The residents and visitors cross the bridge to Lawrence for groceries and other shopping.
 The village is a high-class private setting exclusively for the rich with many mansions and summer homes priced in the millions.